Skip to content

 let as_text = num.map<Str>(fn(v) { "{v}" })

 Chain operations that return a Maybe themselves (also known as flat_map in other languages).
-Unlike map, the callback is responsible for wrapping its return value in some(...) or returning none().
+Unlike map, the callback is responsible for returning Maybe::new(value) or Maybe::new<T>().
 This lets the callback itself decide whether a value is present.

 Use and_then when the next step might not produce a value.